Intel-bigdata/SSM/docs/ssm-deployment-guide.md

     **smart.cmdlet.executors**

     Current default value is 10, means there will be 10 actions concurrently executed at the same time.
-    If the current configuration cannot meet your performance requirements, you can change it by define the property in the smart-site.xml under /conf directory.
+    If the current configuration cannot meet your performance requirements, you can change it by defining the property in the smart-site.xml under /conf directory.
 Here is an example to change the action execution paralliem to 50.

      ```xml
      <property>